What is Management? Key Functions and Characteristics.

 Authoritative

-The authoritative management style follows a clear top-down structure.
-Managers make decisions independently and expect team members to follow instructions with minimal input or feedback.
-This style thrives on clarity, structure, and control, which is ideal in situations where quick decisions and consistent outcomes are essential.
+The authoritative management style is characterized by a top-down approach.
+Managers decide on their own and would want the team members to obey the instructions with minimal input or feedback.
+The style is based on clarity, structure, and control, and is optimal in situations where fast decisions and similar results are needed.

 Authoritative leaders are confident, directive, and focused on results, often setting strict policies and guidelines to maintain discipline and efficiency across the team.